bioinfo-pf-curie/raw-qc/docs/usage.md

 ## Trimming tool

+Must be one of the available tool: ['trimgalore', 'atropos', 'fastp'].

 By default, the pipeline uses `TrimGalore!` to automate quality and adapter trimming as well as quality control.
 If you prefer, you can use `fastp` or `atropos` as the trimming tool instead.